 - Other products

-Who is liable for the injuries or damages caused by a defective product?
+Who is liable for the injuries caused by a defective product?

 If a product injures a person or causes damage and the product manufacturer

 failed to properly produce or inspect the product, the manufacturer can